Diffusioosmosis of electrolyte solutions in uniformly charged channels: Global diffusio-osmotic flow

-The above results for $\mathcal{Q}$ refer to fixed (positive) $\beta$.
-If we keep $\ell_{GC}$ fixed, but vary $\beta$, we move to the situation displayed in Fig.~\ref{fig:q_beta}.
+The above results for $\mathcal{Q}$ refer to fixed positive $\beta$ [see Fig.~\ref{fig:qb}(a)].
+If we keep the same values of parameters, but fix (negative) $\beta = -0.208$ of NaCl, we move to the situation displayed in Fig.~\ref{fig:qb}(b).
+Here the maximum is less pronounced and occurs at positive $\ell_{GC}$.
+The negative values of $\mathcal{Q}$ can be attained for both negative and positive $\ell_{GC}$, whereas the flow towards ``salty'' reservoir can now emerge only if surfaces are positively charged.

+Figure~\ref{fig:q_beta} shows $\mathcal{Q}$ obtained at fixed $\ell_{GC}$, but varying $\beta$.
 The calculations are made using $\ell_{GC} = 1$ nm and the same two values of $c_1$ as in Fig.~\ref{fig:qb}.
 It can be seen that the flow rate decreases linearly with $\beta$ and the (negative) slope $(\partial \mathcal{Q}/\partial \beta)_{\ell_{GC}}$ is larger for higher $c_1$.
 Figure~\ref{fig:q_beta} is also intended to illustrate that depending on $\beta$, the flow rate can be either positive or negative, or zero.
 With given parameters the zero of $\mathcal{Q}$ that corresponds to $c_1 = 10$ and $10^3$ is attained when $\beta = -0.498$ and -0.398.
 We have marked with symbols the flow rates that correspond to some standard salts.
-Recall that $\beta$ for KCl is nearly zero, which means that electrosmosis does not emerge.
+Recall that $\beta$ for KCl is nearly zero, which means that electroosmosis does not emerge.
 However, $\mathcal{Q}$ is large and negative, thanks to chemiosmotic flow, from ``salty'' towards ``fresh'' reservoir.
 For NaCl the flow rate is smaller in magnitude, but for KCH$_{3}$COO larger.
 The reason for this difference is clear.
 In the first case the emerging electroosmotic flow results in a decrement in a total $\mathcal{Q}$ compared to the case of zero $\beta$, but in the second - in an increment.
 For these three salts the flow rate is negative, but this does not mean that a positive $\mathcal{Q}$ cannot be attained.
 For example, the flow towards ``salty'' bath is expected for NaOH (since its $\beta \simeq -0.596$~\cite{velegol2016}).

 Figure \ref{fig:j_beta} illustrates the ion flux $\mathcal{J}$ that corresponds to the flow rates of fluid presented in Fig.~\ref{fig:q_beta}.
 The curves are calculated from Eq.~\eqref{JQ} using $\mathrm{Pe} = 0.31$ obtained for KCH$_{3}$COO.
 However, only the rightmost circles refer to KCH$_{3}$COO; the curves are provided simply as a guide for the eye.
 The left circles and the center ones refer to NaCl and KCl, and calculated using their $\mathrm{Pe} = 0.28$ and 0.23, correspondingly.
 It can be seen that they are well fitted by the theoretical curves obtained at slightly higher $\mathrm{Pe}$.
 With these parameters $\mathcal{J}$ is negative and monotonically decreases [but increases in magnitude] with $\beta$.
 It is also well seen that for a larger value of $c_1$ the magnitude of $\mathcal{J}$ is higher.
 Also included are calculations from Eq.~\eqref{eq:zeroQ}, which predicts that $\mathcal{J}$ takes its minimum value of $1-c_1$ at $\beta = 0$.
 It is evident that there is always an intersection of the both curves for a given $c_1$.
 In this case $\mathcal{Q}=0$, so that there is no convective transfer of ions.
 The examples of salts in Fig.~\ref{fig:j_beta} correspond to a negative $\mathcal{Q}$, and it is well seen that in this situation the fluid flow enhances significantly the ionic flux in the direction of ``fresh'' bath.